 “Creative nonfiction is not making something up but making the most of what you have.”
 John McPhee

 I started writing late in life.
-I write in my second language, very seldom in my native German.
+I write in my second language.
+(Seldom in my native German.)

 Swiss born, I arrived in New York alone, speaking and understanding little English.
+Fear a constant companion.
 I was 23.

 I live in Scottsdale, AZ with my husband.
 I am a successful retired hair designer.

 “We all harbor dreams of greatness . . . the size will be measured by our memories.”
 Anonymous